Italy seeks to calm fears in Europe as cases, deaths rise

 Latin America’s first confirmed virus case did have a clear Italian connections.
 Officials reported Wednesday that a Brazilian man who recently visited Lombardy, the epicenter of Italy’s outbreak, tested positive.
 Algeria reported Tuesday night that an Italian man who traveled to the north African country this month as its first case.

-In Europe, Greece and neighboring North Macedonia registered their first confirmed virus cases Wednesday, also involving people who recently traveled to Italy’s afflicted north.
+In Europe, Greece, North Macedonia and Romania registered their first confirmed virus cases Wednesday, also involving people who recently traveled to or from Italy’s afflicted north.
 The first cases reported in Austria, Croatia and Switzerland on Tuesday also had travel ties to northern Italy.

-Spain has reported nine new cases since Monday, all with an Italy link, two of France’s five new cases had ties to Italy and Finland reported its second case in someone who had been in Milan, Lombardy’s capital.
+Spain has reported nine new cases since Monday, all with an Italy link, two of France’s five new cases had ties to Italy, and Finland reported its second case in someone who had been in Milan, Lombardy’s capital.
 Local authorities in Austria took quarantine measures after two unconfirmed cases had an Italy link, only to remove them when tests came back negative.

-Over a 24-hour period from Tuesday to Wednesday, Italy confirmed 78 more cases, for a national total of 400.
-Hard-hit Lombardy, where 10 towns are on army-guarded lockdowns, still had the most cases with 288 — four of them children.
+Italy had 447 cases as of late Wednesday.
+Hard-hit Lombardy, where 10 towns are on army-guarded lockdowns, still had the most infected people: 305 — four of them children.
 But Veneto saw a spike of 28 cases overnight, bringing its total to 71.

 In France, a 60-year-old Frenchman died in a Paris hospital, France’s second virus-related death.
 His case worried French authorities, because he was one of two new patients who tested positive for the virus in France this week who had not traveled to a “risk zone,” according authorities in his home region north of Paris.